 - 100% of translation verified by someone deeply knowledgeable in target language.

 - No translation may be out-of-date due to changes to English-language text since the last translation and review cycle.

 - Language must have been in use for at least three full release cycles where end users in target language can share feedback and corrections.

 Official languages are listed in Account Settings > Display > Language.

-90% of translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+- At least 90% of string translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
 Languages at risk for ongoing maintenance can require a higher translation threshold closer to 100%.

 Beta languages are listed in Account Settings > Display > Language appended with (Beta).

 - Translation has not yet reached Beta quality.
 An official language may be changed back to Beta or Alpha if the specified requirements are not met for a release.
 Similarly, Beta languages may be dropped back to Alpha.